-Ali Omar Ermes (b.1945) Libyan/British contemporary artist active since the 1960s.
-His widely exhibited works explore the relationships between art, values, science, morals, life & death.
-Interwoven with excerpts from literature, mainly Arabic poetry, colors, forms, space & rhythm resulting in visual & musical wonders.
+Ali Omar Ermes (b.1945 - d.2021) British Libyan contemporary artist active since the 1960s.
+His widely exhibited works explore the relationships between art, values, science & morals.
+Interwoven with excerpts from literature, mainly Arabic poetry, colours, forms, space & rhythm resulting in visual & musical wonders.

 Arts are an ongoing process of creativity based on theoretical knowledge and practical know-how.
 This is to expand mankind’s horizons in all areas of human endeavours.

 The contribution of all races, cultures and languages in Islamic civilisation gives them a unifying sense of purpose and as a matter of course gave tremendous powers to refine the intellect of the human mind and enrich the taste of people’s experiences.